andkoc001/PandS-Project2019/README.md

    2. Data set
    3. Raw data
    4. Meaning and significance
+3. My analysis
-   5. Python modules (Numpy, Pandas, Mathplotlib, Jupyter Notebook)
+   1. Python modules used (Numpy, Pandas, Mathplotlib, Jupyter Notebook)
-3. Python Program
-   1. What (is the name), where (it is reposited), how (can be run)
+   2. Program name and where it is reposited
-   2. Program execution - manual and instructions
+   3. Program execution - manual and instructions
-      1. Libraries and modules
-      2. Basic statistical info
-      3. ...
+      1. How to run the program
+      2. Some key variables - what is what (naming convention)
-4. Iris data set analysis - Findings
+4. Iris data set analysis and specific findings
-   1. General findings
+   1. General comment
    2. Basic statistical analysis
    3. Data cleance
+   4. Data break down and discrimination
-   4. Classification, grupping, etc.
+   5. Classification, grupping, etc.
-   5. Graphical interpretation
+   6. Visualisation and interpretation
+   7. Pattern analysis
 5. Conclusion
+   1. General findings
-   1. Ideas for further program development
+   2. Ideas for further program development
 6. References

 ### Task list (or rather just ideas catcher)

 Basic statistical information

+- [ ] Min and Max value
 - [ ] Average of each column
+- [ ] Mean value of each column
+- [ ] Standard diviation

+Data discrimination and classification

+- [ ] Min and Max value with species discrimination
 - [ ] Average of each column with species discrimination
-- [ ] Mean value of each column
 - [ ] Mean value of each column with species discrimination
-- [ ] Min and Max value
-- [ ] Min and Max value with species discrimination
+- [ ] Standard diviation of each column

-Graphical interpretation
+Visualisation and interpretation

 - [ ] Histogram
 - [ ] Scattered plot

+Pattern analysis

 ___